ZweiTinte/chess-ai/README.md

 Do not run them on a directory where you want to store a trained AI database!
 To run many tests in a row, add a loop to the main file (it's not in there because I don't want you to accidently flood your hard drive with tons of GB of data when running the code the first time)

+Prerequisites:

+1. Install Python on your machine first!
+2. Install Django: python3 -m pip install Django
+   or: python -m pip install Django

 Commands:

-Run unit tests: python3 -m unittest discover -s test
+- Run unit tests: python3 -m unittest discover -s test

-Run webserver: python3 manage.py runserver
+- Run webserver for the progress overview: python3 manage.py runserver (This requires to run the chess AI a few times to have data to work with, else the index page will not show data! )

+- Run the AI without server locally: python3 main.py